 Di is the atmospheric deposition on surface waters in sub-basin i;

-R1-3 denote the retention for the source emissions S, P and D, respectively;
+R denote the retention for the source emissions S, P and D, respectively;

 n is the number of basins, and

 I is the statistical error term.

 The parameterisation of the model is flexible and study area specific depending on the data and expert knowledge.
 The model is fitted by minimising the sum of squares for the differences between observed and estimated loads.
 The model can be run based on absolute or relative values.
 If based on absolute values, the optimisation procedure finds the minimum sum of squares of the absolute differences between observed and estimated transport.
 This procedure implies that the influence of the different rivers/basins will be a function of size.
 If relative values are used, the optimisation procedure finds the minimum sum of squares of relative differences between observed and estimated transport.
 This procedure assumes that all rivers have the same weight in the optimisation routine.
 In this study, we used relative values in order to give equal weight to small and large river basins.